AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-depends.md

 ---
-group: testing
-title: Depends Annotation
+title: Dependency Annotation | Commerce Testing
+description:
 ---

+# Dependency annotation

 The `@depends` annotation helps you to define some dependencies between methods.